BrainPad/cliboa/README.md

 Available on macOS and any Linux distributions, like Debian, Ubuntu, CentOS, REL, or etc.

 ## Install cliboa
-python version 3.6 or later and pipenv are required.
+python version 3.7 or later and poetry are required.
 In the environemnt which pip can be used, execute as below.

 ```
-sudo pip3 install pipenv
+sudo pip3 install poetry
 sudo pip3 install cliboa
 ```